Let’s say you’re writing a web app, and of course you’re using JavaScript. So far, so good!

 The .complete attribute doesn’t mean the image is actually displayed on the page.
 All it really means is the following:

-• The srcset attribute is absent and the src attribute, while specified, is the empty string ("").
+attribute, while specified, is the empty string (""

 The key points for us are the third and fifth ones: Either the image has been fetched and is ready to be rendered (but has not been rendered yet), or your IMG url is broken.